Chart Color Schemes

 Employment

-In June 2025, 1,590 residents were employed while the unemployment rate was 3.1% higher than the ACT's rate of 3.4%.
-Workforce participation in Gowrie was 66.5%, compared to the ACT's 69.6%.
-The leading employment industries among residents were public administration & safety, health care & social assistance, and education & training.
-Construction showed strong specialization with an employment share of 1.4 times the regional level.
+This rate is 3.3% higher than the Australian Capital Territory's (ACT) rate of 3.6%, indicating room for improvement.
+Workforce participation in Gowrie was somewhat below standard at 66.5%, compared to ACT's 69.6%.
+Key industries of employment among residents are public administration & safety, health care & social assistance, and education & training.
+Employment is particularly specialized in construction, with a share 1.4 times the regional level.

 Frequently Asked Questions - Employment